adambard/learnxinyminutes-docs/edn.html.markdown

 ;;; Basic Types ;;;
 ;;;;;;;;;;;;;;;;;;;

-nil         ; or aka null
+nil         ; also known in other languages as null

 ; Booleans
 true